advancedforms/advancedforms.github.io/_posts/2016-12-25-displaying-a-form.markdown

     // Either 'wp' or 'basic'.
 Whether to use the Wordpress media uploader or a regular file input for file/image fields.
     'uploader' => 'wp',

     // The URL to redirect to after a successful submission.
-Defaults to false for no redirection.
+Defaults to the current URL which will display a success message after submission.
-    'redirect' => false,
+    'redirect' => CURRENT_URL,

     // ID to use for form element.
 Defaults to form key.
     'id' => FORM_KEY,